silas-hw/pychat-gui/README.md

 ## Server activity

-**The server will not always be online and thus the programme will not run properly.
+**The server will not always be online and thus the program will not run properly.
 If you want the server to be online message me!**